MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/nfc/message-subscriptions.md

 ---
-title: Message Subscriptions
-description: Message Subscriptions
+title: NFP message subscriptions
-ms.assetid: ECE9C495-978F-4BD7-95BC-B68432F9B81E
+description: NFP message subscriptions ms.assetid: ECE9C495-978F-4BD7-95BC-B68432F9B81E
 ---

-# Message Subscriptions
+# NFP message subscriptions

 A subscription is represented as a unique open handle within the driver.
 A subscription is made active by opening a handle into the “Subs\\” device namespace.
 The type of the subscription is defined to be everything following the “Subs\\” prefix.